“If you cannot teach me to fly, teach me to sing.”

 Sharon at Komansky concurs.
 “Many pediatric patients struggle with how to process their complex treatment and healthcare experiences.
 Music therapy allows for safe exploration of these challenging emotions and reactions, which in turn leads to healthy coping and healing.”

 In addition to supporting the improvement of speech and their emotional well being, music therapy also helps with motor skills.
+Instruments like beginner violins or a toy piano could go long way in not only improving the child’s cognitive skills but also improve their motor skills and mental health.

 Many of the children at Hospital for Special Care are learning to walk and/or stand, often interacting with a toy.
 The music therapy group provides the distraction to enable longer standing times.
 “One child was so enamored with a toy guitar during the play time that it has helped him learn to walk,” recalls Carol.
 “This exciting distraction – which he thought was just fun – actually helped him gain the strength and stamina he needed.”